ricardohuapaya/UCR-Salaries-/README.md

 ![Graph6](https://github.com/ricardohuapaya/UCR-Salaries-/blob/master/images/Figure%202020-10-09%20215917%20(5).png)

-As we saw in last two graph theres is an interesting relation between the position held and the years worked for the institution.
-We can take more advantage of this insight and show in the an scatter plot, for this particular case we will be using the first four categories for professors ```CATEDRATICO, INTERINO, ASOCIADO, INSTRUCTOR ```, the main reason is that this four categories hold the largest amount of data as is shown in the next table.
+As we saw in last two graphs theres is an interesting relation between the position held and the years worked for the institution.
+We can take more advantage of this insight and show it in the a scatter plot, for this particular case we will be using the first four categories for professors ```CATEDRATICO, INTERINO, ASOCIADO, INSTRUCTOR ```, the main reason is that this four categories hold the largest amount of data as is shown in the next table.

 |             | Number of Observations |
 |-------------|------------------------|